 By using a free MFA tool, like the Microsoft Authenticator app, you will be given a unique 6-digit number that is changed every 30 seconds, which will allow you to log in to an app from your smartphone.
 This means if anyone else tried to access your personal account (like a hacker), they would be unable to get access with just your username and password.
 This adds an extra layer of security that is simple but difficult to infiltrate!

 An easy access point for hackers are endpoints (such as desktops, laptops and mobile phones), particularly with the rise of remote working meaning that systems and applications are accessed from both corporate and personal devices and therefore, are less controlled.
-This is definitely one for your cyber security checklist.

 Endpoint Detection and Response technology, or EDR, will notify and expose threats to your endpoints, as well as offer you the opportunity to restore your affected business devices to their pre-threat state.
 If working with an IT partner that specialises in cyber security, this can be implemented and monitored remotely, on your behalf.